Rokuto/anime-sort-linux-bash/README.md

 A script that sorts an anime folder to the year and season it was release.

 # Character restrictions
-According to the [file and directories naming convention of windows](https://msdn.microsoft.com/en-us/library/windows/desktop/aa365247(v=vs.85).aspx) the following characters:
+According to the [naming convention of windows on files and directories](https://msdn.microsoft.com/en-us/library/windows/desktop/aa365247(v=vs.85).aspx) the following characters:
 + < (less than)
 + \> (greater than)
 + : (colon)